Peter Thomson (golfer): Professional career

 Thomson then enjoyed a successful senior career in the US.
 In 1985 he won nine times on the Senior PGA Tour in the United States, and finished top of the money list.
+9 wins in one season is a record Thomson still holds, along with Hale Irwin who won 9 times in 1997.
 His last tournament victory came at the 1988 British PGA Seniors Championship.